aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/GetInput.md

 - If `actionhold` is above 0.0, but below 20.0 while the entity is `onground`, `actionroutine` is set to a new [DoActionTap](Actions/DoActionTap.md) call
 - `actionhold` is reset to 0.0
-- `buttonhold` is reset to false TODO: ???
+- `buttonhold` is reset to false (mark the ability input as being released so if it was held after a `flying`, the inputs processing gets back to a consistent state)
 - If the player is `digging`:
     - `uproot` is set to true (it allows [DigSpot](../Entities/NPCControl/ObjectTypes/DigSpot.md) to reveal their object when colliding)
     - CancelUproot is invoked in 0.1 seconds which will set `uproot` back to false (so it only works for the next 0.1 seconds)